jtbldrco/LWComCon/README.md

 - An enhancement to the termination listener socket management to *fend off* poorly formed, or completely random, messages received on that socket.
 - An enhancement to the termination sender logic to allow the termination message to be sent from a host other than the host on which the target service is running.
 For testing, this logic still supports 'localhost' as the target of the termination message.

-## Building and Running the OSP Examples
+## Building and Running the LWComCon Examples

 All the examples are command-line only -- no GUI stuff involved.
 That is both intentional and practical - these are server-based concepts, not desktop-based (although they *can* be employed there).
 To run some of the examples, only a single console window is required; for others, a second console window must be used (for example, to execute a stop script on a service running in another window).

 All the examples have been built and tested on Ubuntu (specifically Ubuntu-server 17.10) though no features specific to that distro have been employeed.
 For the Java pieces, even older JDK releases will work but testing has been done using Java 1.7 thru Java 9.

-All the elements of the OSP repository contain working versions (mt, socket, basic, full).
+All the elements of the LWComCon repository contain working versions (mt, socket, basic, full).
 There are build scripts or make files for each.
 Details on installing the proper software for your environment is outside the scope of this effort but there are innumerable sources for this and I've added in below some of the install steps taken from my cmd-line history.

 In brief, you will need C++ or Java development tools on your machine to run these examples.
 You can download a tarfile from github, or clone the repository (preferred, and easy as pie).
 As noted throughout, an MIT Open Source License has been attached to everything - it's short, direct, complete, and quite permissive, but PLEASE READ THE LICENSE (appearing below) if you are unfamiliar with its permission grants and restrictions.